mhss1/MyNews/README.md

 - Browse Top headlines in different categories amd countries
 - Explore new articles
 - Search Articles in different languages
-- Choose yoyr App theme to Dark or Light Theme
+- Choose your App theme to Dark or Light Theme